lorenzobalzani/lorenzobalzani/README.md

 # Hello there! 👋

-I am an **AI Engineer** with a solid foundation in Computer Science and Engineering, specializing in optimizing the development, training, and deployment of LLM-based solutions.
-My current focus is on driving **GenAI** innovation within the financial industry, bridging software engineering and AI applications to streamline business processes.
+I am the Co-Founder and **Head of Engineering** at AlwaysFriday.
+With a background as an **AI Engineer** and a strong foundation in **Computer Science and Engineering**, I specialize in optimizing the development, training, and deployment of LLM-based solutions.
+My current focus is on driving innovation within the corporate events industry.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=lorenzobalzani)](https://github.com/anuraghazra/github-readme-stats)